-When the bone marrow cells that develop into mature blood cells and platelets (stem cells) are damaged or suppressed, the bone marrow can shut down.
+When the bone marrow cells (stem cells) that develop into mature blood cells and platelets are damaged or suppressed, the bone marrow can shut down.
 This bone marrow failure is called aplastic anemia.
-The bone marrow failure leads to too few red blood cells (anemia), too few white blood cells (leukopenia), and too few platelets (thrombocytopenia).
+The bone marrow failure leads to too few red blood cells (anemia—see also Overview of Anemia), too few white blood cells (leukopenia), and too few platelets (thrombocytopenia).

 The term aplastic anemia is used to refer to anemia that occurs when production of all types of blood cells is suppressed.
 If production of only red blood cells is suppressed, the disorder is called pure red blood cell aplasia.